Sandrac98/studimo/README.md

    - then select 'Pages' from the menu on the left.
    - From the source section drop-down menu, select the Master Branch
    - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+# Credits
-<a href="https://www.flaticon.com/free-icons/timer" title="timer icons">Timer icons created by Freepik - Flaticon</a>
+The favicon icon was taken from <a href="https://www.flaticon.com/free-icons/timer" title="timer icons">Timer icons created by Freepik - Flaticon</a>